-(53) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.
-(54) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.
+(59) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.

+(60) "Facility" means an identifiable piece of process equipment.
+A stationary source may be comprised of one or more pollutant-emitting facilities.
+As used in the NSPS regulations, 40 CFR Part 60 and OAR 340, division 238:

+(a) “Affected facility” means, with reference to a stationary source, any apparatus to which a standard is applicable.

+(b) "Existing facility", with reference to a stationary source, means any apparatus of the type for which a standard is promulgated in 40 CFR Part 60, and the construction or modification of which commenced before the date of proposal by EPA of that standard; or any apparatus that could be altered in such a way as to be of that type.

+(61) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.

+(62) “Federal Major Source” means;

+(a) a source located in a nonattainment, reattainment, or maintenance area with potential to emit the regulated pollutant for which the area is designated nonattainment, reattainment or maintenance greater than or equal to 100 tons per year.

-(55) “Federal Major Source” means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
+(b) a source located in an attainment, unclassified, or sustainment area with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed in section (d), or 250 tons per year if not in a source category listed in section (d).
 In addition, for greenhouse gases, a federal major source must also have the potential to emit CO2e greater than or equal to 100,000 tons per year.
-The fugitive emissions and insignificant activity emissions of a stationary source are considered in determining whether it is a federal major source.
-Potential to emit calculations must include emission increases due to a new or modified source and may include emission decreases.

-(a) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

-(b) Coal cleaning plants with thermal dryers;

-(c) Kraft pulp mills;

-(d) Portland cement plants;

-(e) Primary Zinc Smelters;

-(f) Iron and Steel Mill Plants;

-(g) Primary aluminum ore reduction plants;

-(h) Primary copper smelters;

-(i) Municipal Incinerators capable of charging more than 50 tons of refuse per day;

-(j) Hydrofluoric acid plants;

-(k) Sulfuric acid plants;

-(l) Nitric acid plants;

-(m) Petroleum Refineries;

-(n) Lime plants;

-(o) Phosphate rock processing plants;

-(p) Coke oven batteries;

-(q) Sulfur recovery plants;

-(r) Carbon black plants, furnace process;

-(s) Primary lead smelters;

-(t) Fuel conversion plants;

-(u) Sintering plants;

-(v) Secondary metal production plants;

-(w) Chemical process plants;

-(x) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

-(y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

-(z) Taconite ore processing plants;

-(aa) Glass fiber processing plants;

-(bb) Charcoal production plants.

-(56) "Final permit" means the version of an Oregon Title V Operating Permit issued by DEQ or Lane Regional Air Protection Agency that has completed all review procedures required by OAR 340-218-0120 through 340-218-0240.

-(57) “Form” means a paper or electronic form developed by DEQ.

-(58) "Fugitive Emissions":
+(c) The potential emissions calculated in subsections (a) and (b) must include the following:

+(A) The fugitive emissions and insignificant activity emissions; and

+(B) Increases or decreases due to a new or modified source .

+(d) Source categories:

+(A) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

+(B) Coal cleaning plants with thermal dryers;

+(C) Kraft pulp mills;

+(D) Portland cement plants;

+(E) Primary Zinc Smelters;

+(F) Iron and Steel Mill Plants;

+(G) Primary aluminum ore reduction plants;

+(H) Primary copper smelters;

+(I) Municipal Incinerators capable of charging more than 50 tons of refuse per day;

+(J) Hydrofluoric acid plants;

+(K) Sulfuric acid plants;

+(lL Nitric acid plants;

+(M) Petroleum Refineries;

+(N) Lime plants;

+(O) Phosphate rock processing plants;

+(P) Coke oven batteries;

+(Q) Sulfur recovery plants;

+(R) Carbon black plants, furnace process;

+(S) Primary lead smelters;

+(T) Fuel conversion plants;

+(U) Sintering plants;

+(V) Secondary metal production plants;

+(W) Chemical process plants;

+(X) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

+(Y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

+(Z) Taconite ore processing plants;

+(AA) Glass fiber processing plants;

+(BB) Charcoal production plants.

+(63) "Final permit" means the version of an Oregon Title V Operating Permit issued by DEQ or Lane Regional Air Protection Agency that has completed all review procedures required by OAR 340-218-0120 through 340-218-0240.

+(64) “Form” means a paper or electronic form developed by DEQ.

+(65) “Fuel burning equipment” means any type of equipment that burns fuel including but not limited to boilers, dryers, internal combustion engines, and process heaters.

+(66) "Fugitive Emissions":